 You can further simplify your disaster recovery protection by replicating to Azure and still benefit from the simplicity, automation, customizable recovery plans, health monitoring, and orchestrated recovery the service provides.
 One of the primary roadblocks to comprehensive protection of applications is the expense of establishing and maintaining a secondary site for disaster recovery.
 Now Azure can be your disaster recovery site.

 Continuous Health Monitoring

-Site Recovery monitors the state of System Center Virtual Machine Manager clouds continuously and remotely from Azure.
-When replicating between two sites you control, only the Virtual Machine Manager servers communicate directly with Azure - your virtual machines data and replication remains on your networks.
+Site Recovery monitors the state of your protected instances continuously and remotely from Azure.
+When replicating between two sites you control, your virtual machines’ data and replication remains on your networks.
 All communication with Azure is encrypted.
 When replicating to Azure as the secondary site, your data is encrypted and you can also select encryption for data at-rest.